immortalrover/dotfiles/.config/2k/hypr/scripts/swww/README.md

 ### Usage
 Run the bash scripts in this folder.
-- ['swwwInit.sh'](./swwwInit.sh) is used for start up swww.
+- ['swwwInit.sh'](./swwwInit.sh) is used for start swww.
+It always use the first image in your wallpaper folder.
 Please add "exec-once=<path-to-swwwInit.sh>" in your hyprland.conf.
 - ['swwwChange.sh'](./swwwChange.sh) is used for changing the current wallpaper to adjacent wallpapers.
 You can set a shoutcut key for it in your hyprland.conf.

 ### Configure